8 Best Renters Insurance Companies in Texas of 2026

 The typical standard renters insurance value cap for high-priced items like jewelry is around $10,000.

-So if your pearls are appraised at $15,000, you have to suck it up and pay the extra $5,000.
+So if your pearls are appraised at $15,000, you must suck it up and pay the extra $5,000.

 However, with the rider, you will be fully covered.